 Entry to the Ipswich Nature Centre is free but maintaining the facility and the welfare of this many animals isn’t cheap so a gold coin donation is appreciated.
 The centre is open from 9.30 am until 4 pm.

-The rest of the gardens feature expansive and well manicured lawns with plenty of BBQ and picnic tables.
-There are a number of huge kauri, hoop pine and bunya trees planted by the early settlers in the area and we did find a recently fallen bunya nut.
-We didn’t hear it fall but they make quite the thump when they do, hopefully the caretaker can make good use of it, they’re highly nutritious and I’d love to get hold of one to experiment with creating recipes one day.
+The rest of the gardens feature expansive and well-manicured lawns with plenty of BBQ and picnic tables.
+There are a number of huge kauri, hoop pine and bunya trees planted by the early settlers in the area and we did find a recently fallen bunya nut that had left a solid dent.
+We didn’t hear it fall but they make quite the thump when they do, hopefully, the caretaker can make good use of it, the nuts inside are really nutritious and I’d love to get hold of a fresh one to experiment with creating recipes.